krustur/AmigaOsBuilder/README.md

 1. Make a sub folder to this called '\_\_systemdrive\_\_'
 1. In your workbench, create a '.backdrop' file by selecting 'Leave out' for Shell
 1. Copy the '.backdrop' file from the 'Output\System' folder to the newly created '\_\_systemdrive\_\_' folder
-1. Everything is already up to date (because you copied the correct file already)
+1. Everything is already up to date (because you copied the correct file manually already)
 1. But, as you've created this 'reverse content' package now, whenever you select 'Leave out' for more applications of folders, you can simple run the tool to sync those settings 'back' to MyAmigaOs.

 ### And Env-Archive